vokhotnikov/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-In order to answer the question, we first summarize total number of steps by
+In order to answer the question, I first summarized total number of steps by
 date: